pydata/xarray/doc/interpolation.rst

 Interpolation methods
 ---------------------

-We use scipy.interpolate.interp1d for 1-dimensional interpolation and scipy.interpolate.interpn for multi-dimensional interpolation.
+We use :py:func:`scipy.interpolate.interp1d` for 1-dimensional interpolation and :py:func:`scipy.interpolate.interpn` for multi-dimensional interpolation.

-The interpolation method can be specified by the ``method`` optional argument.
+The interpolation method can be specified by the optional ``method`` argument.

 .. ipython:: python